Defence technology firm makes multi-million pound investment in new Tewkesbury HQ

 A defence and cyber security business is set to combine all 350 of its staff in a new single headquarters in Tewkesbury.

-TRL Technology, who have been based in Tewkesbury for 35 years, currently operate from four different sites in the town.
+TRL Technology, which has been based in Tewkesbury for 35 years, currently operates from four different sites in the town.

 The firm develops and delivers lifesaving military personnel protection solutions, government grade cyber security and specialist intelligence networks to governments and agencies across the world.

-Its solutions are used in a wide ranging of missions, including counter-terrorism, border security and peacekeeping.
+Its solutions are used in a wide range of missions, including counter-terrorism, border security and peacekeeping.

 According to the latest figures lodged at Companies House for the year to December 31 2018, the firm had reported revenues of £56.2 million and recorded pre-tax profits of £12.57 million.

-The new 40,000 square foot building makes a multi-million pound investment in the firm's future in Tewkesbury, where it employs a mix of software and hardware engineers and programmers.
+The new 40,000 square foot building owned by developer Robert Hitchins Ltd makes a multi-million pound investment in the firm's future in Tewkesbury, where it employs a mix of software and hardware engineers and programmers.

-TRL Technology are a subsidiary of the US-based defence company L3Harris and it's new home at Tewkesbury Business Park is in the heart of the M5 Growth Zone.
+TRL Technology is a subsidiary of the US-based defence company L3Harris and it's new home at Tewkesbury Business Park is in the heart of the M5 Growth Zone.

 The building has been named Spectra House reflecting TRL's work utilising the electromagnetic spectrum in delivering its solutions.